 Alignment Strategy Overview

 The LCLS alignment strategy, see Refs.
 [16,17], has been very successful in producing a straight electron beam trajectory sufficient for high FEL gain using a BBA procedure based on variable electron energies.
 LCLS-II will use a quite similar strategy and LCLS-II-HE will learn from LCLS-II’s experience aligning the SXR undulator and interspace components.
-An outline of the procedure and the tolerances are described in Section 11 of this document.
+An outline of the procedure and the tolerances are described in Section 11 of this referenced document.

 Self-seeding chicane